Skip to Main Content

 Fire, Smoke, and the West Cork Larder

 Live-fire cooking has become one of the defining currents in Irish restaurant kitchens over the past decade.
-From Chestnut in Ballydehob to Aniar in Galway, the technique signals a particular philosophy: that sourcing comes first, and that the leading way to honour good produce is often the most direct.
-At Lagom, that approach is built into the architecture of every plate.
+From Chestnut in Ballydehob to Aniar in Galway, the technique signals a particular philosophy: that sourcing comes first, and that the ideal way to honour good produce is often the most direct.
+At Lagom, that approach is built into every plate.
 Smoke is not a garnish here.
 It is a structural element.
 Smoked beef short rib arrives with celeriac puree, the char integrated into the dish rather than decorating its surface.
 Hake cooked over coal with leek fondue places the technique in dialogue with the Atlantic on the doorstep.
 Risotto of smoked cod with pickled chanterelles brings foraged acidity to bear against the richness of the grain.

 The sourcing logic behind those dishes matters as much as their execution.
 Kerry and the broader Munster region supply some of Ireland's most consistent seafood, beef, and wild ingredients.
 Chanterelles, in particular, grow abundantly in the wet woodland along the Ring of Kerry and the Beara Peninsula.
 Using them pickled is a decision that extends their season, adds complexity, and signals a kitchen that thinks in preservation as well as procurement.
 The same instinct governs the approach to protein: short rib is a cut that rewards long, considered treatment, and cooking it over live fire introduces a layer of flavour that slow-braise alone cannot achieve.

 Among the small cluster of restaurants in Munster that have built serious reputations without operating in a major city, Lagom holds a particular position.
 Places like dede in Baltimore and Terre in Castlemartyr have demonstrated that the appetite for ambitious cooking extends well outside Cork city.
 Bastion in Kinsale and Campagne in Kilkenny confirm the same pattern further along the coast and inland.
 What connects them is a commitment to regional sourcing and technique that does not depend on urban critical mass for validation.
 Lagom belongs in that conversation.
-The account of a traveller returning from a north-to-south Wild Atlantic Way journey and naming it, without hesitation, as her standout meal is a data point that no award body can replicate.

 The comparison with Ireland's more decorated kitchens is instructive.
 Chapter One by Mickael Viljanen in Dublin and Liath in Blackrock operate at a different scale of ceremony and price.
 Aniar in Galway, with its Michelin star and rigorous terroir-first programme, sets the benchmark for ingredient-driven cooking in the west of Ireland.
 Lagom does not carry equivalent formal recognition, but its register is understood by the same kind of diner: someone who eats widely, travels for food, and measures a restaurant by the intelligence of its sourcing before anything else.
 For context on what that tier of cooking looks like when applied at international scale, the tasting programmes at Le Bernardin in New York City or the precision sourcing of Atomix represent the outer edge of the same instinct: that where an ingredient comes from shapes everything that happens to it afterwards.